Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Population Statistics of Halos within and surrounding the Milky Way

 Figure~\ref{fig:shmf} compares the CDM and SIDM mass functions for halos in our four main categories.
 Because of the volume of our high-resolution region, which extends to $\approx 10R_{\mathrm{vir}}$ of the MW host halo, there are significantly more isolated halos than subhalos.
-All mass functions rise towards low halo masses, with slopes consistent with previous measurements in zoom-in simulations (e.g., \citealt{Nadler220902675}).
+All mass functions rise toward low halo masses, with slopes consistent with previous measurements in zoom-in simulations (e.g., \citealt{Nadler220902675}).
 Interestingly, for halos down to our fiducial mass resolution limit of $10^8~\msun~h^{-1}$, the SIDM mass function is nearly unchanged compared to the CDM case.
 This is expected for isolated halos, which are only affected by internal self-interactions and are thus not subject to mass loss or disruption.

-On the other hand, the similarity between our CDM and SIDM \emph{subhalo} mass functions is non-trivial.
-As discussed extensively in \cite{Nadler200108754}, self-interactions can potentially affect the subhalo mass function at a significant level due to ram-pressure stripping caused by self-interactions between subhalo and host halo particles.
+On the other hand, the similarity between our CDM and SIDM \emph{subhalo} mass functions is nontrivial.
+As discussed extensively in \cite{Nadler200108754}, self-interactions can potentially affect the subhalo mass function at a significant level due to ram pressure stripping caused by self-interactions between subhalo and host halo particles.
 This mechanism depends on the amplitude of the cross section at the typical relative velocity between subhalo and host halo particles, $\approx 200~\km~\mathrm{s}^{-1}$ for the MW host we consider here.
 At this velocity scale, our momentum transfer cross section is much smaller than $1~\cm^2~\mathrm{g}^{-1}$ (see Figure~\ref{fig:bmxs}), so it is plausible that evaporation is a small effect for typical subhalos in our simulations, consistent with other previous studies (e.g., \citealt{Dooley160308919,Slone210803243,Zeng211000259}).
-Another contributing factor may be that a fraction of low-mass subhalos in our SIDM simulation are core-collapsed (or at least in the core-collapse phase), and are thus more resilient to tidal disruption than their core-forming counterparts.
+Another contributing factor may be that a fraction of low-mass subhalos in our SIDM simulation is core-collapsed (or at least in the core-collapse phase), and is thus more resilient to tidal disruption than its core-forming counterpart.
 In this context, it is reassuring that our comparison between the CDM and SIDM mass functions agrees reasonably well with those of \cite{Turner201002924}, who performed a zoom-in simulation of the same SIDM model.